Christopher Paris

-Christopher L. Paris is an American law enforcement officer and the incumbent Commissioner of the Pennsylvania State Police.
-He is the 23rd state police commissioner and the 27th individual to lead the force.
+Christopher L. Paris is an American law enforcement officer and former Commissioner of the Pennsylvania State Police.
+He was the 23rd state police commissioner and the 27th individual to lead the force.
+He retired from the State Police to join the Federal Bureau of Investigation on January 2, 2026.

 Early life and education

 Early life

-Christopher L. Paris was born in the Dunmore, Pennsylvania area.
+Christopher L. Paris was born in the Dunmore, Pennsylvania, area.
 He attended and graduated from Scranton Preparatory School located in Scranton, Pennsylvania in 1994.

 Education

 After graduating from preparatory school, Paris attended the University of Scranton where he graduated magna cum laude in 1998.

 Paris earned his Doctor of Jurisprudence from the Temple University Beasley School of Law in 2004, and in 2005 he passed the Pennsylvania Bar Exam, of which he is an active member.
 Paris has also passed the New Jersey Bar Exam.

 Paris is a graduate of the 267th session of the Federal Bureau of Investigation National Academy, graduating on March 17, 2017.

 Law enforcement career

 Early career

 A native of the Dunmore area Paris, enlisted into the state police in 1999 where he started as a Trooper assigned to Troop K, Skippack and Philadelphia.
 As Paris progressed through the ranks, he also served in the Bureau of Training and Education, the Department Discipline Office, Troop R Dunmore and Blooming Grove, and Department Headquarters.